Dejan Savićević: Honours

-Administrative / political career
+Administrative and political career

 Savićević is active in the political life of Montenegro where he has been a member and public supporter of the Democratic Party of Socialists (DPS), a political organization that ruled Montenegro continually from 1990 until 2020.
-During the fall of 1996, while an active player with A.C.
-Milan, Savićević appeared in the DPS television campaign ads ahead of the 1996 parliamentary election in Montenegro.
-In 1997, during a split in the party leadership between Momir Bulatović and Milo Đukanović, Savićević came out in support of Đukanović who eventually ended up prevailing in the inter-party showdown and thus cemented his hold on power in Montenegro.
+During the fall of 1996, while an active player with AC Milan, Savićević appeared in the DPS television campaign ads ahead of the 1996 parliamentary election in Montenegro.
+In 1997, during a split in the party leadership between Momir Bulatović and Milo Đukanović, Savićević came out in support of Đukanović who eventually ended up prevailing in the inter-party showdown thus cementing his hold on power in Montenegro.

-In the summer of 2004, approximately one year after unceremoniously ending his Serbia and Montenegro national team head coaching stint, thirty-seven-year-old Savićević became the president of the Football Association of Montenegro (FSCG), a local regional football sub-association under the umbrella of the Football Association of Serbia and Montenegro (FSSCG).
+In the summer of 2004, approximately one year after unceremoniously ending his Serbia and Montenegro national team head coaching stint, thirty-seven-year-old Savićević once again became the president of the Football Association of Montenegro (FSCG), a local regional football sub-association under the umbrella of the Football Association of Serbia and Montenegro (FSSCG).

 On 10 July 2009, Savićević got re-elected as Montenegrin FA president for another four-year period at the FSCG delegate vote where he was the only candidate.
 On 11 July 2013, he got re-elected one more time, again as the only candidate.
 On 5 July 2017, he got re-elected for his fifth term until 2021, again as the only candidate.

 With the DPS losing power in Montenegro after thirty years following the 2020 parliamentary election, reports appeared about Savićević's DPS-sponsored twenty-year FSCG reign also being challenged for the first time.
 During spring 2021, ahead of the late June 2021 FSCG presidential vote, it became clear Savićević would have a candidate running against him for the first time since he became the FSCG president.

-As FA president, Savićević has so far presided over seven national team qualifying cycles—2010 World Cup (with Zoran Filipović as head coach), Euro 2012 (Zlatko Kranjčar as head coach), 2014 World Cup (Branko Brnović as head coach), Euro 2016 (Brnović again as head coach), 2018 World Cup (Ljubiša Tumbaković as head coach), Euro 2020 (Tumbaković followed by Faruk Hadžibegić in the head coaching post), and 2022 World Cup (Miodrag Radulović as head coach)—with Montenegro failing to qualify each time; the best result coming in Euro 2012 qualifying when they managed to get to the two-leg play-offs, losing 0–3 on aggregate to Czech Republic.
-As of 2022, Montenegro remains among nineteen UEFA national teams – alongside Andorra, Armenia, Azerbaijan, Belarus, Cyprus, Estonia, Faroe Islands, Georgia, Gibraltar, Kazakhstan, Kosovo, Israel, Lichtenstein, Lithuania, Luxembourg, Malta, Moldova and San Marino – never to have qualified for a FIFA World Cup or UEFA Euro.
+As the FSCG president, Savićević has so far presided over eight national team qualifying cycles—2010 World Cup (with Zoran Filipović as head coach), Euro 2012 (Zlatko Kranjčar as head coach), 2014 World Cup (Branko Brnović as head coach), Euro 2016 (Brnović again as head coach), 2018 World Cup (Ljubiša Tumbaković as head coach), Euro 2020 (Tumbaković followed by Faruk Hadžibegić in the head coaching post), 2022 World Cup (Miodrag Radulović as head coach), and Euro 2024 (Radulović as head coach again)—with Montenegro failing to qualify each time; the best result coming in Euro 2012 qualifying when they managed to get to the two-leg play-offs, losing 0–3 on aggregate to Czech Republic.
+As of 2022, Montenegro remains among nineteen UEFA national teams—alongside Andorra, Armenia, Azerbaijan, Belarus, Cyprus, Estonia, Faroe Islands, Georgia, Gibraltar, Kazakhstan, Kosovo, Israel, Lichtenstein, Lithuania, Luxembourg, Malta, Moldova and San Marino – never to have qualified for a FIFA World Cup or UEFA Euro.

-Additionally, the Montenegrin under-21 national team has participated in eight European U-21 Championship qualifying campaigns during Savićević's presidency—2009, 2011, 2013, 2015, 2017, 2019, 2021, and 2023—failing to make the final tournament each time.
+Additionally, the Montenegrin under-21 national team has participated in nine European U-21 Championship qualifying campaigns during Savićević's presidency—2009, 2011, 2013, 2015, 2017, 2019, 2021, 2023, and 2025—failing to make the final tournament each time.